 Keeping a Migraine Diary: The Basics

-Keeping a migraine diary gives you vital information that can help track down the patterns of your migraine attacks – when and how often they occur and how long they last, what your symptoms are (before, during and after the most painful phase of the migraine), what your pain levels are, where the pain is located, what meds you take and if they work, what your potential triggers are, and so on.
+Keeping a migraine diary gives you vital information that can help track down the patterns of your migraine attacks – when and how often they occur and how long they last, what your symptoms are (before, during, and after the most painful phase of the migraine), what your pain levels are, where the pain is located, what meds you take and if they work, what your potential triggers are, and so on.
 Over the long term, the diary can show you how effective a preventive treatment is for you, whether your abortives are working optimally, and what other symptoms you might need to treat.

 Too bad keeping a migraine diary can be a huge drag.
-Covering all the potential triggers, symptoms, and details requires remember and recording a lot of minutiae, some of it retroactively.
+Covering all the potential triggers, symptoms, and details we're required to remember and recording a lot of minutiae, some of it retroactively.
 Identifying the significant parts can seem impossible.
 Do you include the weather?
 Does it matter that you had a glass of wine 22 hours before the migraine hit?
 What if your pain fluctuates throughout the migraine – do you record the highs or the lows?
 If you have chronic migraine and can’t tell when one migraine attack stops and another one begins, how do you record the time of onset and duration?

 The best way to gather this valuable data without getting overwhelmed is to keep your diary as simple as possible.
-Below are the basic recommended areas to cover, which I gleaned from the diary that a famous headache clinic uses for it’s research and combined with my own suggestions and those I’ve learned from other migraineurs.
-Since not all the questions will apply to everyone, I’ve listed it out in narrative form.
+Below are the basic recommended areas to cover, which I gleaned from the diary that a famous headache clinic uses for its research and combined with my own suggestions and those I’ve learned from other migraineurs.
+Since not all the questions will apply to everyone, I’ve listed them out in narrative form.
 Once you decide which questions to include in your own diary, the format is up to you.
-Maybe you print out list of questions, create a simple spreadsheet, jot down your answers on your daily calendar, or keep track in your phone’s notes app.
+Maybe you print out a list of questions, create a simple spreadsheet, jot down your answers on your daily calendar, or keep track in your phone’s notes app.
 Again, it’s all about finding the method that you’re most likely to keep up with.
-It doesn’t have be fancy, you just have to use it.
+It doesn’t have to be fancy, you just have to use it.

 What time did the migraine begin?
 How long until you were entirely pain-free?
 (This won’t apply to some chronic migraineurs – jump straight to the severity questions, which also record duration.)

-How painful was the migraine at it’s most severe?
+How painful was the migraine at its most severe?
 How long did the severe pain last?
 What was the average pain of the migraine?
 (As a chronic migraineur, I find it helpful to record my daily low and high pain levels and the duration of each.)
 Many people find a 0-10 scale the best way to record pain levels, others rate it on a scale of mild-moderate-severe, still others assign colors (either green, yellow, and red like a traffic light or their own colorful scale).

 What are the top three most bothersome symptoms?
 You can list more and can even rank them, but be sure to get the basics down.